ayshaaljowder/market-streaming/README.md

 <h1>Spark Streaming and Global Market Analysis</h1>

-This repository hosts the code for Big Data Analytics Course assignment.
+This repository hosts the code for a Big Data Analytics Course assignment.

 The goal of this assignment is to simulate streaming of market data & prices.
 This is done through using the Yahoo Finance (yfinance) and Spark Streaming (pyspark) libraries.